 Meanings of Trustworthy

 Trustworthy means someone or something that can be relied on, depended upon, or believed in because they consistently demonstrate honesty, integrity, and loyalty.
-When a person is trustworthy, you can count on them to be truthful, keep promises, and act with fairness and respect.
+A truthful person is likely to speak honestly, while a trustworthy person is more than just accurate: they also keep promises and act with fairness and respect.

 Definition

-Trustworthy is an adjective that refer reliable, dependable, and deserving of trust.
-It describes someone who is honest and can be counted on to act responsibly and with integrity.
+Trustworthy is an adjective that describes someone who is reliable, dependable, and deserving of trust.
+It refers to people (and sometimes systems or services) that you can count on to behave responsibly and with integrity.

 A trustworthy person is consistent, keeps their word, and can be relied on to handle sensitive or important matters with care and respect.
 It’s a crucial quality in building strong relationships, whether in personal, professional, or social contexts.
-Being trustworthy fosters confidence, security, and respect from others.
+Being trustworthy helps create confidence and security over time, especially when others have a basis for trust.

 Etymology

-The word “trustworthy” is a compound formed from “trust” (meaning confidence, reliance) and “worthy” (meaning deserving or having value).
-It emerged in Middle English as “trusti” and “worthi,” later merging to form “trustworthy.”
-The concept of being worthy of trust is deeply rooted in human relationships and societal expectations.
+The word “trustworthy” is a compound formed from “trust” (meaning confidence or reliance) and “worthy” (meaning deserving or having value).
+It developed in Middle English and later combined into the form we recognize today.
+The core idea—being worthy of trust—has been central to English vocabulary for centuries, reflecting how communities evaluate honesty and reliability.

 Example Sentences